ciscoheat/haxedci-example/README.md

 ## Short introduction
 DCI stands for Data, Context, Interaction.
 One of the key aspects of DCI is to separate what a system *is* (form, class properties) from what it *does* (function, methods).
 Form and function has very different rates of change so they should be separated, not as it currently is, put in classes together.

-A Context rounds up Data objects that take on the part as Roles, then an Interaction takes place as a flow of messages through the Roles.
-The Roles define a network of communicating objects and the Role methods force the objects to collaborate according to the distributed interaction algorithm.

 ## Hello World
 A Hello World example is not too informative, since the power of DCI is shown when having a large number of communicating objects, but it can be useful to get familiar with the concepts, so here it is: